hhas/SwiftAutomation/doc-source/2 tutorial-introduction.md

   let doc = try textedit.make(new: TED.document) as TEDItem

 Declaring the command's return type (`TEDItem`) is not essential, but greatly improves both usability and reliability.
 Without it, the Swift compiler will infer the `doc` variable's type to be `Any`, allowing it to hold any value that the application might return.
-However, you won't be able to use the returned value's properties and methods until you cast that variable to a more specific type.
-Applying the cast directly to the command's result not only allows the Swift compiler to infer the `doc` variable's exact type, it also instructs SwiftAutomation to convert whatever result the application returns to that exact type or else throw an error if that conversion isn't supported.
+However, you won't be able to use the returned value's properties and methods until you cast it to a more specific type.
+Casting the command's return value directly not only allows the Swift compiler to infer the `doc` variable's exact type, it also tells SwiftAutomation to coerce whatever value the application returns to that type before unpacking it, or else throw an error if that conversion isn't supported.
+For instance, if an application command returns an integer, you would normally cast it to `Int`; however you could also cast it to `String`, in which case SwiftAutomation will perform that coercion automatically and return a string instead.
 This provides robust yet flexible type-safe bridging between Apple event's weak, dynamic type system and Swift's strong, static one.

 [TO DO: don't say what TEDItem actually means...when should that be clarified?]